Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Sized Tests

-The next lemma shows that there can only be a small number of tests containing more than one individual of degree 1. \begin{lemma} If there is any algorithm recovering $\SIGMA$ from $\cG$ and $\hat \SIGMA$ with $\Omega(1)$ probability, then the number of tests containing more than one individual of degree 1 is below $n / \sqrt{k} = o(n)$. \end{lemma} \begin{proof}
+The next lemma shows that there can only be a small number of tests containing more than one individual of degree 1. \begin{lemma} If there is any algorithm recovering $\SIGMA$ from the test results with $\Omega(1)$ probability, then the number of tests containing more than one individual of degree one is below $n / \sqrt{k} = o(n)$. \end{lemma} \begin{IEEEproof} Suppose that at least $n / \sqrt{k}$ tests contain at least two individuals of degree one, and consider any resulting subset of $2n / \sqrt{k}$ individuals (two per test).
+The average number of infected individuals among these is $(2n / \sqrt{k}) \cdot (k/n) = 2\sqrt{k}$.
+Hence, by the Chernoff bound for the hypergeometric distribution, \whp~there are at least $\sqrt{k} / \log n$ such infected individuals.
+On the other hand, among these tests, the average number in which both of these degree-one individuals are infected is $(n / \sqrt{k}) \cdot O((k/n)^2) = O(k \sqrt{k} / n)$, so Markov's inequality implies that \whp~the actual number is $O(\sqrt{k} n^{-\Omega(1)})$.

-Suppose that at least $n / \sqrt{k}$ tests contain at least 2 individuals of degree 1.
-By definition, each of these individuals is infected with probability $p \sim k/n$, so by the Chernoff bound, there are at least $\sqrt{k} / \log n = \omega(1)$ tests containing two individuals of degree one, out of which exactly one is infected.
-For these tests, the inference algorithm cannot do better than guess which one is the infected one, but then the probability of all guesses being correct is $(1/2)^{\omega(1)} = o(1)$.
-Therefore, the lemma follows. \end{proof} We are now in a position to prove Proposition \ref{prop_universal_non_divis_prop_small_theta}.
-For $m = (2 - \eps) n / \Gamma$, we find by \Lem~\ref{lemma_many_degree_one_individuals} that there are at least $\eps n$ individuals of degree 1.
-By \Lem~\ref{lem_tests_one_degree_ind} and the fact that $\Gamma = \Theta(1)$, only $o(n)$ such individuals can be placed together in any tests, and hence, the total number of tests is at least $\eps n - o(n)$.
+Hence, all but an $o(1)$ fraction of the above-mentioned $\sqrt{k} / \log n$ infected individuals must be in a test with both a degree-one infected and a degree-one uninfected individual.
+For these tests, the inference algorithm cannot do better than guess which one is the infected one, but then the probability of all guesses being correct is $(1/2)^{\omega(1)} = o(1)$, from which the lemma follows. \end{IEEEproof} We are now in a position to prove Proposition \ref{prop_universal_non_divis_prop_small_theta}.
+For $m = (2 - \geb{\eps}) n / \Gamma$, we find by \Lem~\ref{lemma_many_degree_one_individuals} that there are at least $\geb{\eps} n$ individuals of degree 1.
+By \Lem~\ref{lem_tests_one_degree_ind} and the fact that $\Gamma = \Theta(1)$, only $o(n)$ such individuals can be placed together in any tests, and hence, the total number of tests is at least $\geb{\eps} n - o(n)$.
 Formally,

-Solving \eqref{eq_m_upper} for $\eps$, we find $\eps \leq \frac{2}{\Gamma + 1} + o(1)$.
-Hence, and the proposition follows.
+Solving \eqref{eq_m_upper} for $\geb{\eps}$, we find $\geb{\eps} \leq \frac{2}{\Gamma + 1} + o(1)$.
+Hence, and the proposition follows. $\blacksquare$

 The universal lower bound in the considered regime is a direct consequence of \Prop~\ref{prop_many_disguised_universal}, \Prop~\ref{prop_universal_non_divis_prop_small_theta}, and Claim \ref{Claim_1+0+}.
 The proof of \Thm~\ref{thm_gsparse_universal_informationtheory} is thus complete.